dsg38/cbsd_scenarios/README.md

   * This XY index output is saved in the scenario dir in a folder called `survey_poly_index`.
 It has to be calculated on a scenario basis as the zero indexed XY raster cell positions depend on the extent of the scenario.
 So cannot be stored with the raw polygons / sim survey rasters.

-### Calculate target inf prop stats for each poly per survey time point
+### Calculate the proportion of survey points that are infected within a given polygon at a given time (i.e. infectious proportion stats)

 **Script: e.g. `inputs/process_polys/polys_0.R`**